grumpyjames/birding-almanac/features/a-200-bird-year/part-14-an-estuary-excursion.md

 (almost) at sea.

 We arrive at Tilbury and I immediately miss a train.
-It turns out it's a twenty minute bike ride...if you know where you're going.
+It turns out it's a twenty-minute cycle... if you know where you're going.
 In the end, I bodge my way to Grays just in time to pick up the connection to Purfleet (saving all of five minutes).
 I arrive at Rainham with around half an hour to find the Black-necked Grebe that's been reported on